Antonio Pappano: Awards and honours

 Pappano's awards and honours include Gramophone's ‘Artist of the Year’ (2000), the 2003 Olivier Award for Outstanding Achievement in Opera, the 2004 Royal Philharmonic Society Music Award, and the Académie du Disque Lyrique's Bruno Walter prize.
 On 17 January 2013 he received the Incorporated Society of Musicians' Distinguished Musician Award.
 He was awarded the Gold Medal of the Royal Philharmonic Society in 2015.

 Pappano was knighted in the 2012 New Year Honours for services to music.
 In 2012, he was made a Cavaliere di Gran Croce of the Republic of Italy.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 2024 New Year Honours for services at the coronation.

+At the 2024 Laurence Olivier Awards, Pappano won the Outstanding Achievement in Opera award, for his role as Music Director at the Royal Opera House.

 Personal life

 Pappano is married to Pamela Bullock, an American vocal coach and they live in London.